 Possible penalties for violent crime convictions include heavy fines, restitution, community service, probation, or incarceration.
 In Florida, the death penalty is also applicable for those convicted of homicides.

-It is extremely important to have an experienced attorney involved during every aspect of your criminal case.
+It is extremely important to have an experienced violent crimes attorney involved during every aspect of your criminal case.
 An experienced criminal defense attorney will be able to unearth helpful facts and mitigate any circumstances in order to try and have your charges dropped or, at the very least, lessened.
 You need someone in your corner who will thoroughly investigate all of the available evidence and facts.